 Biological, agricultural, and environmental sciences – 4.33% less likely than people in social sciences

 Physical, biological, agricultural, and environmental sciences tend to be very specific and require a lot of specialization.
-It is difficult to find jobs that the set of skills in those fields, therefore people tend to stick around for longer period of time due to lack of other job opportunities.
+It is difficult to find jobs that utilize the specific set of skills in those fields, therefore people tend to stick around for longer period of time due to lack of other job opportunities.
 We expected them to have lower rates of employee turnover for these fields and the results proved our hypothesis.

-Computer science, mathematics, and engineering majors tend to find jobs that are very related to what they studied at collegeever-expanding.
-At the same time, these majors considered as prestigious, so people have plenty of opportunities to find work in other fields as well, due to the flexibility of their skill sets.
-The regression shows that these are somewhere in the middle on the turnover spectrum due to the two sides of their employability.
+Computer science, mathematics, and engineering majors tend to find jobs that are very related to what they studied at college due to the ever-expanding job market.
+At the same time, these majors are considered as prestigious, so people have plenty of opportunities to find work in other fields as well, due to the flexibility of their skill sets.
+The regression shows that these individuals are somewhere in the middle on the turnover spectrum due to the two sides of their employability.

 Non-STEM degrees have a relatively high probability of job change.
 Our initial hypothesis was that those people are the ones who switch around their jobs due to the business industry volatility.
 However, science-related and engineering-related majors and non-STEM majors had very similar coefficients.
 There were more people who had science degrees participating in the survey and that could have led to somewhat skewed results.

-As we talked about it earlier, social sciences are to change their employers due to the necessity of attending graduate schools for better job opportunities in those fields and the high percentage of Psychology majors that are known for their volatile job market.
+As we talked about it earlier, social sciences are most likely to change their employers due to the necessity of attending graduate schools for better job opportunities in those fields and the high percentage of Psychology majors that are known for their volatile job market.

 Age